Is your will valid?

-- You must be 16 years or older and mentally capable to make a valid Will.
+1: You must be 16 years or older and mentally capable to make a valid will.

-- You should sign you Will in the presence of two witnesses over the age of 14 who are competent to give evidence in a court of law.
+You should sign your will in the presence of two witnesses over the age of 14 who are competent to give evidence in a court of law.

-- The witnesses must not benefit in term of the Will.
+The witnesses must not be benefit in terms of the will.
 So they may not be beneficiaries, executors or trustees.

-- The witnesses must sign the Will in the presence of you and the other witnesses.
+The witnesses must sign the will in the presence of you and each other.